Swachh Bharat Mission: Previous sanitation campaigns

 The rural household toilet coverage in India increased from 1% in 1981 to 11% in 1991, to 22% in 2001, to 32.7% in 2011.
+On 15 August 2014, Prime Minister Narendra Modi from the Red Fort in Delhi called on the public to pay tribute to Mahatma Gandhi on his 150th birth anniversary by devoting a clean India.
+Narendra Modi was the first Prime Minister to take up the Clean India Movement on a massive scale.
+Before the launch of Swachh India, 38.4% of rural households had toilets in 2013–14, 43.8% in 2014–15, 51.6% in 2015–16, 65.4% in 2016–17, 84.3% in 2017–18, 98.5% in 2018–19, and 98.5% in 2019–20.
+100% toilet facility constructed.

+Sources: Dashboard of SBM (Gramin), Ministry of Jal Shakti; PRS.

-The National Annual Rural Sanitation Survey of India reported that 96.5% of rural households in India had toilets. in a 2019-2020 report the number was reduced to 1.4% or 19 million.
+The National Annual Rural Sanitation Survey of India reported that 96.5% of rural households in India had toilets. in a 2019–2020 report the number was reduced to 1.4% or 19 million.
 Since 2014, the Government of India, has made remarkable strides in reaching the Open Defecation Free targets.
-36 states and union territories, 706 districts and over 603,175 villages have been declared open defecation free as of Jan 2020.
-India has constructed an impressive number of toilets under SBM in just five years.
+36 states and union territories, 706 districts and over 603,175 villages have been declared open defecation-free as of January 2020.

 Where it achieved a measure of success, SBM built on the earlier sanitation programmes.
-It refined their approaches and templatised the action plan for districts.
+It refined its approaches and templatised the action plan for districts.
 From the early 2010s, several district collectors and magistrates from West Bengal to Rajasthan experimented with different methods to engage local people and panchayats in community mobilisation.
 They selected swachhagrahis, trained them and released them for campaigns on a schedule.
 They were paid from sanitation funds.
 In states with strong panchayats these measures bore fruit and the gains of sanitation, that is toilet construction, were backed by usage.
 In other states, little was achieved beyond toilet construction.